 Spain shuts schools in Basque capital over coronavirus

-Twenty-four people have died in Spain so far from the virus, official figures show after eight new fatalities were reported in Madrid on Monday.
+Twenty-four people have died in Spain from the virus, official figures show, after eight new fatalities were reported in Madrid on Monday.
 "All education activities are suspended in the city of Vitoria for two weeks ... from kindergarten to universities," a spokesman for the Basque Country education department told Reuters.

 The measure would affect 63,000 students, Basque newspaper El Correo said.
 Schools will also be closed for two weeks in the smaller Basque town of Labastida.